 - Interviewing an industry author, journalist, or luminary

-- Fireside chats with customer service about how [anonymized] clients creatively tackled the same problem
+- Fireside chats with the Customer Service team about how [anonymized] clients creatively tackled the same problem

 - Interviewing a big brand customer (and writing a case study at the same time!)

-- Team experts teaching a class on a deep-but-popular topic
+- Internal subject matter experts teaching a class on a deep-but-popular topic

 - Interpreting news, announcements, and updates for the industry

 - AMAs (Ask Me Anythings) with leadership

 - Presenting product roadmaps – This will probably be your most popular webinar, even if you limit it to just customers and analysts.

 In most instances, you don’t need a script/slides.
 Write the outline, some starter questions, and then just… have a conversation.
 We want to emulate a podcast, not a high school lecture.